-Surrey Choices Gender Pay Gap Reporting results indicate that in April 2020 there is still a small gender pay gap which is positive towards our male colleagues, which is mainly due to the 3 to 1 mix of female to male staff, with proportionally a slightly lower number of male staff in the more junior operational roles.
+Surrey Choices Gender Pay Gap Reporting results indicate that in April 2022 there was a small gender pay gap of 3% which is positive towards our male colleagues.
+This is mainly due to having 2 male colleagues in the Executive Team, compared to only one female colleague (who is also the Managing Director).
+However, the gap has reduced from the previous year.

 Importantly, men and women who undertake the same, or equivalent, work are paid within identical pay structures.

-- 3 female employees; 2 for receiving the ‘Refer a Friend’ Scheme bonus and 1 for recognition of the work carried out in the previous year.
+- 195 female employees received a Recognition& Retention Award nine female employees received the ‘Refer a Friend’ scheme bonus, seven female employees received a recognition of their work carried out in the previous year.

 Quartile pay bands